 The New England Journal of Medicine reports on a woman who began experiencing chest pain following the death of her dog.
 Emergency room doctors diagnosed takotsubo cardiomyopathy – otherwise known as ‘broken-heart syndrome’ – a condition which mimics a heart attack.

 There is no doubt the heartache we feel when a beloved dog dies is real.
 So too is the void that follows real.
 Daily routines stop abruptly.
-The reason to rise in the morning to feed or exercise the dog vanishes.
-The days feel wrong.
+Reasons to rise in the morning to feed or exercise the dog vanish.
+Each day feels wrong.
 Something is missing and it hurts.

 Recovering from pet loss